fommil/fpmortals/manuscript/under-review.md

 When we introduce a type parameter into an ADT, we call it a *Generalised Algebraic Data Type* (GADT).

-`scalaz.IList`, a safe invariant alternative to the standard library `List`, is a GADT:
+`scalaz.IList`, a safe invariant alternative to the stdlib `List`, is a GADT:

 {lang="text"}
 ~~~~~~~~